What is In Vitro Fertilization?

 - IVF Laboratory and Fertilization: During the egg retrieval, the male is producing his sperm sample or if the semen is provided by a sperm donor it will be thawed and prepared for fertilization.
 The semen is prepared for fertilization by removing the inactive cells and seminal fluid.
 The oocytes, once in the laboratory are stripped of the surrounding cells and are thus prepared for fertilization.
 We prefer to perform intracytoplasmic sperm injection (ICSI), in which a single sperm is identified and injected into the cytoplasm of the egg so we can ensure the highest amount of fertilization possible and thereby obtain as many embryos as possible for the patient(s) regardless of whether there is a male factor or not.
 Within 24 hours, evidence of fertilization can be visualized through the microscope.
 The fertilized egg is placed in culture media and is left to grow for about 48 hours.
 Embryos can be transferred either three days after retrieval or later at the blastocyst stage which is known as a day five embryo.
 We have shown that if good quality blastocysts are available for transfer, the pregnancy rate is higher than a day 3 transfer.

 - Success Rates: Please see our section on statistics and success rates for a full explanation of IVF success rates and statistics.
-Over the past several years, San Diego IVF success rates have generally improved, so that approximately one in every three IVF cycles will result in the birth of a baby.
-At La Jolla IVF over the past two years in our intimate couple patient population where the egg giver is also the woman into which the embryos are being transferred and where the sperm giver is the partner or husband, our success rates are as follows:
+Over the past several years, La Jolla IVF success rates have generally improved, so that approximately one in every three (non PGS) IVF cycles will result in the birth of a baby.
+For patients that selected to do PGS with transferring two normal embryos, the pregnancy rate is at least 75%.
+Success rates at La Jolla IVF over the past two years in our intimate couple patient population where the egg giver is also the woman into which the embryos are being transferred and where the sperm giver is the partner or husband, our success rates are as follows:

 Egg giver under 35 years old...............Clinical pregnancy rate 46.8%